 The premise that, "one size fits all," does not apply to Nutrition and Supplement Science.
-Except identical twins every body is different.
+Except with identical twins every body is different.
 In order to achieve the balance necessary to feel-and be-"well," a partnership must be developed between the individual and those they trust to advise them.
 This fact underscores why it is important to scientifically measure factors that can be measured and help our body help itself by giving it the things it needs ... no more ... no less.
 And, this is precisely, what the MAX-A-LIFETM program is designed to achieve ... and, why those of us affiliated with it are so encouraged about as long-term potential to improve the "quality of life."

-This is the mission of the McCollough Institute for Appearance and Health-to promote a state of well-being for each person, who visits us ... whether it be for an hour ... or, over the course of a lifetime.
+This is the mission of McCollough Plastic Surgery at The McCollough Institute for Appearance and Health-to promote a state of well-being for each person, who visits us ... whether it be for an hour ... or, over the course of a lifetime.

-For more information, refer to page 46 and pages 316-323 of this book, call 251-967-7640, e-mail us at info@mccolloughinstitute.com, or check out our website www.mccolloughplasticsurgery.com
+For more information, refer to page 159 and pages 321-328 of this book, call 251-967-7640,

+Email us at info@mccolloughinstitute.com, or check out our website www.mccolloughplasticsurgery.com

 For even greater insight into your mind, body, and spirit well-being, consult another of Dr. McCollough's books: The Gift You Give Yourself...
-(See page 356)
+(See page 346)